-People, seeking a direct approach for acute care will follow modern medicine first and consider TCM as an alternative.
+People seeking a direct approach to acute care will follow modern medicine first and consider TCM as an alternative.
 The former is popular as mainstream treatment methods are taught in medical institutions.
 It involves basic medical science and is also known as conventional medicine.
 The latter follows a holistic approach and focuses on strengthening the body.
 Pain is then managed by strengthening the body and following a series of treatments.

 Here’s a chart comparing traditional Chinese medicine and western medicine treatment followed for an ankle injury: